OneKeyHQ/react-native-webview/docs/Reference.md

 ### `fraudulentWebsiteWarningEnabled`

 A Boolean value that indicates whether the web view shows warnings for suspected fraudulent content, such as malware or phishing attemps.
-The default value `false`. (iOS 13+)
+The default value is `true`. (iOS 13+)

 | Type    | Required | Default | Platform |
 | ------- | -------- | ------- | -------- |